SiHeTh/COERbuoy/README.md

 ## 4. Version history
+- 0\.3
+   - fixed several bugs
+   - radiation wave depends on body motion not on relative wave-body motion
+   - new wave handling: negative time values describe transient time
-- 0\.1\.2
+   - improvements in GUI
-   - added compatibility with numpy version > 1.16
+   - added numpy example notebook
 - 0\.2
    - manual added
    - settings tab added in GUI
    - simplify use of custom controller (via new folder and automatical detection of ocatve/python interpreter)
+- 0\.1\.2
+   - added compatibility with numpy version > 1.16